 In addition to the five funds noted above, the Scheme also includes the Cash Enhanced Fund.
-This fund closed to new investors on 1 December 2021.
+This fund soft closed to new investors on 1 December 2021.
+Only those members invested in the Cash Enhanced Fund on 1 December 2021 and who hold units in the Cash Enhanced Fund can make further investments in (including switches into) the Cash Enhanced Fund.